 What is the Land Registry?

-To answer this question, we refer to the Cadastral Act No. 256/2013 Coll.
-The cadastre is a public list that contains information about properties, their descriptions, geometric and positional determinations, as well as records of property rights.
+This question is answered by the Cadastral Act No. 256/2013 Coll. and we will proceed from it.
+The cadastre is a public list that contains data on real estate, its description, geometric and positional determination, as well as the registration of rights to real estate.

-This data is most often used for the protection of property rights, property valuation, environmental protection, as well as for tax and fee purposes.
-People most often search the Land Registry for extracts, but thanks to the archives, they can also consult other documents related to properties.
+This data is most often used for the protection of property rights, property valuation, environmental protection, but equally for tax and fee purposes.
+People most often search the real estate register for extracts, but thanks to the archives they can also consult other documents related to real estate.
 In the land registry you can also find:

-- titles of acquisition – contracts of inheritance, sale, or donation agreements
+- acquisition titles – inheritance, purchase or donation contracts,

 - geometrical plans,